 Most Solana DEXs — including Raydium and the liquidity sources Jupiter routes through — use AMM pools based on some variant of the constant product formula: x * y = k.
 When you buy token B with token A, you are adding token A to the pool and removing token B. The more you remove relative to the pool's total reserves, the more the price shifts against you.

 A pool with $5 million in total liquidity can absorb a $1,000 trade with minimal price movement.
 That same $1,000 trade in a pool with $20,000 in liquidity will move the price dramatically.
 This is the single biggest driver of slippage on Solana.
+If the underlying mechanics here are new to you, our primer on how Solana liquidity, AMMs, pools, and order books work covers the foundations.

 Low Liquidity (The Primary Culprit)